-Today, yet another advancement in the issuance of a company’s shares is on the horizon via tokenization.
+Today, yet another advancement in the issuance of a company’s shares is on the horizon via tokenized equity.

 Technology Reinvents the Stock Certificate, Again

 Tokenized securities issued to represent a share in a company are not only certificates verifying ownership.
-As crypto acts as a store of value, tokenized stocks act as market tickers as well.
+As crypto acts as a store of value, tokenized equity acts as market tickers as well.

 For many, this technological advancement might sound like a pipe dream, but Dutch East India traders writing certificates by hand could have never imagined how markets are trading today.
 It's only a matter of time before the advancements in Web 3.0 translate into yet another advancement for the trading of stocks.

 How Blockchains are Changing the Way We Trade

 Web 3.0 and the ability to tokenize equity has been made possible through distributed ledger technology (DLT), and blockchains are the most commonly used and well known DLTs today.

 Blockchains are quickly becoming the next technology disrupting global industries, each of which depends on the assurance of security and the immutability of records, guarantees blockchain technology can provide.

 A whole new sector of finance has sprouted from the trustless and programmatic nature of blockchain technology: decentralized finance (DeFi).
 DeFi is growing day-by-day, and it already accounts for over $100B in total value locked within financial platforms operating on blockchains.